 The Tipton County Heritage Center is a facility where important artifacts, old documents and historic papers can be safely stored for long periods of time under archival conditions.
 The heat, humidity and light are carefully controlled for optimum conditions for long-time storage.
 It does not duplicate the services of the schools, the public libraries or other organizations of Tipton County.

 The Center houses valuable collections belonging to the people of Tipton County.
 The collections include artifacts for public displays, such as room furnishings, clothes, household equipment, and many other items that have been important for raising families.
-Many antiques that were used on farms, in businesses and in early industries that portray the history of the county will be displayed there.
-The center also is a storage site for old books, pictures, letters, video and magnetic tapes, microfilms, oral histories and other records of the people of Tipton County.
+Many antiques that were used in businesses and in early industries that portray the history of the county will be displayed there.
+The center also is a storage site for old books, pictures, letters, video, oral histories and other records of the people of Tipton County.

 One of the Tipton County Heritage Center’s primary functions is to serve children, adults and members of service organizations as an education center.
 Hands-on demonstrations are given to portray the history and the place of the county communities in the past and present.